schuchert/wikispaces/pages/Katas.ExpressionTokenizer.md

 * Work on the tests in the order listed
 * When you have all the tests passing, refactor the hell out of your code (when you're done, you probably still have not refactored it enough)

 My first version was long (don't have a count).
 My next version was shorter (127 lines).
 My next version was shorter still (93) lines.
 I found an intermediate form that was roughly 50 lines.
 My final version was 26 lines and I lengthened it to 33 lines to make the regular expressions easier to follow.
-In all cases, the numbers are for// **text**// lines, which include the package statement, import statements, blank lines, etc. The shortest version I wrote (by couting source lines) was 7 lines of code (email me and I'll provide it).
+In all cases, the numbers are for**text** lines, which include the package statement, import statements, blank lines, etc. The shortest version I wrote (by couting source lines) was 7 lines of code (email me and I'll provide it).

 Oh, and the longest method in my final version has 4 lines (including one blank line), there are two conditionals in the entire solution.
 Of course, that's making heavy use of the regular expression support in Java.